ethereum/populus/docs/dev_cycle.intro.rst

 We assume that your read 1-2 intros about Ethereum and the blockchain, and know Python.

 You don't need the complex math of the elliptic curves, but to get a grasp of the basic concepts, and the basic idea: A system that prevents bad behaviour not by moral rules, but by incentives.
-Incentinve that make honest behaviour *more* profitable (let this bold concept sink in for a moment).
+Incentive that make honest behaviour *more* profitable (let this bold concept sink in for a moment).

 Development Steps
 -----------------